The King of Fighters 2002

-(KOF 2002, or KOF '02) is a 2002 arcade fighting video game developed by Eolith and published by Playmore, the spiritual successor to the original SNK, for the Neo Geo.
-It is the ninth title in The King of Fighters series and the second one to be produced by Eolith.
+(KOF 2002, or KOF '02) is a 2002 fighting game developed by Eolith and published by Playmore for the Neo Geo.
+It is the ninth installment in The King of Fighters series, the second to be produced by Eolith and the first to not have any involvement from the original SNK.
 Similarly to The King of Fighters '98, it brings together characters from various SNK franchises and has a diverse roster of fighters.

 In 2003, the game was ported to the Dreamcast in Japan, followed by global ports to PlayStation 2 in 2004 and Xbox in 2005, both of which were released in North America in a two-in-one bundle with the following game in the series, The King of Fighters 2003.

-In 2009, SNK Playmore produced a remake subtitled Unlimited Match (KOF 2002UM, or KOF 02UM) for the PlayStation 2, released in Japan, then worldwide on Xbox Live Arcade in 2010, which itself was released worldwide on Steam in 2015, and for arcades in 2011.
+In 2009, SNK Playmore produced a remake titled The King of Fighters 2002 Unlimited Match (KOF 2002 UM, or KOF '02 UM) for the PlayStation 2, released in Japan, and worldwide on Xbox Live Arcade in 2010, which itself was released worldwide on Steam in 2015.

 The game is celebrated for its extensive character selection, fluid animation, and engaging fighting mechanics.